Linear independence of rationally slice knots: Introduction

 The proof of Theorem~\ref{thm:1} uses the involutive knot Floer package defined by Hendricks-Manolescu \cite{HendricksManolescu}.
 The involutive knot Floer complex is obtained by considering an action $\iota_K $ on the knot Floer complex $\CFK_{\F[\U, \V]}$ of \cite{OSknots} and \cite{Rasmussen-thesis}.
 We refer to the pair $(\CFK_{\F[\U,\V]}(K), \iota_K)$ as the \emph{$\iota_K$-complex} of a knot $K$.
 Moreover, Zemke \cite{Zemke-funct} (see also \cite[Theorem 1.5]{Zemke-connsuminv}) showed that up to an algebraic equivalence called \emph{local equivalence}, the $\iota_K$-complex of a knot is a concordance invariant.
 We use a slightly coarser equivalence relation called \emph{almost local equivalence}, which is motivated by \cite{DHSThomcobord} (see also \cite{DHSTmore}), to show the following.
 Note that the following theorem implies Theorem~\ref{thm:1} immediately since the $(p, -1)$-cable of a rationally slice knot is rationally slice.

-\begin{theorem} If $K_n$ is the $(2n-1, -1)$-cable of the figure-eight knot for $n \geq 2$, then the $\iota_K$-complex of a non-trivial linear combination of $K_n$ is never locally equivalence to the $\iota_K$-complex of the unknot. \end{theorem}
+\begin{theorem} If $K_n$ is the $(2n-1, -1)$-cable of the figure-eight knot for $n \geq 2$, then the $\iota_K$-complex of a non-trivial linear combination of $K_n$ is never locally equivalent to the $\iota_K$-complex of the unknot. \end{theorem}

 The explicit computation is done by first computing the knot Floer complexes of the knots $K_n$ over $\F[\U, \V]/(\U\V)$ using bordered Floer homology~\cite{LOT}, interpreted in terms of immersed curves as in~\cite{HRW,HRW:2018,HW-cables}.
-Then in Section~\ref{sec:involutiveof41}, we use formal properties of $\iota_K$ to obtain some partial computation of the $\iota_K$-complex.
+Then we lift this computation to $\F[\U, \V]$ by using $\d^2=0$ and determine the absolute grading by using computations of ~\cite{Petkova}.
+Lastly, in Section~\ref{sec:involutiveof41}, we use formal properties of $\iota_K$ to obtain some partial computation of the $\iota_K$-complex.
 It turns out that the partial computation is enough to obtain Theorem~\ref{thm:main}.

 \begin{remark} The odd cabling parameter in Theorem \ref{thm:main} is essential for the proof, as it guarantees a certain asymmetry in the almost local equivalence class; an even cabling parameter, i.e., the $(2n, -1)$-cable for the figure-eight knot, yields a trivial almost local equivalence class. \end{remark}